FOFC Home

 Cheriton Road, Folkestone

-There are around 15,000 graves in the cemetery (27,000 burials) with deaths recorded in 8 huge registers kept at the District Council office – but also now available online at Ancestry.
-This cemetery also contains 45 Commonwealth war graves, a Cross of Sacrifice, 3 Victoria Cross recipients, the Machine Gun Corps (Cavalry) memorial (listed) and a memorial to the Grosser Kurfurst (listed) (Links to burial plots).
+With approximately 15,000 graves (27,000 burials), the burial details are housed in 8 extensive registers at the District Council office, and are also now accessible online through Ancestry.
+Noteworthy features include 45 Commonwealth war graves, a Cross of Sacrifice, three Victoria Cross recipients, the listed Machine Gun Corps (Cavalry) memorial, and a memorial to the Grosser Kurfurst (also listed).

-The White Garden: (born sleeping).
-Update April/May 2022: A donation from PaversFoundation, and FHDC Ward Funding plus private donations on JustGiving have allowed us to reach our target.
+The White Garden: A donation from PaversFoundation, and FHDC Ward Funding plus private donations on JustGiving have allowed us to reach our target.
 The JustGiving account has therefore been closed.
-Update Oct 2022: After a small event the White Garden interpretation panel was unveiled (Interpretation panel unveiled, the progress of the White Garden)
+And after a small event the White Garden interpretation panel was unveiled (Interpretation panel unveiled, the progress of the White Garden)

 Grave Stories of Murder, Mystery & Misfortune: Uncovering real stories from the Old Folkestone Cemetery.
 Just published – Out Now – a book about some of the amazing and interesting characters in the old Folkestone cemetery – available as paperback, hardback and ebook on Amazon.
 More Here